 Repentant means experiencing deep regret, guilt, or sorrow for a mistake, sin, or wrongdoing.
 It describes a person who feels genuinely sorry and wants to make amends or change their behavior for the better.

 For example, after realizing the harm they caused, someone might feel repentant and seek forgiveness.
-The word captures the emotional state of remorse that often leads to apology or reconciliation.
+The word captures the emotional state of remorse that often leads to apology, repair, or reconciliation.

 Definition

 Repentant refers to the state of feeling or expressing sincere remorse or regret for past actions or behaviors.
-A repentant person is often driven by guilt and a desire to correct their wrongs and make positive changes in their life or relationships.
+A repentant person is often driven by accountability, guilt, and a desire to correct their wrongs and make positive changes in their life or relationships.

 For example, a repentant friend might apologize for their hurtful words and promise to treat you better.
-A character in a story might be shown as repentant if they admit their mistakes and try to make things right.
+In a workplace context, a repentant employee might acknowledge a policy mistake and commit to follow procedures moving forward.

 Etymology